Mobilization of multiple Keller crews for the emergency response stabilization work began within one working day of the initial site visit.

 Work was completed on an emergency response basis during the frigid Michigan winter alongside numerous contractors and activities in the same constrained area.
 Continuous changes to the work plan needed to be made as the ground response was evaluated.

 Compaction grouting was performed along both sides of the utility and both ends of the sinkhole in a primary/secondary sequence to densify the loosened soils.
-Casing was advanced adjacent to the sinkhole and alongside the existing utility to approximately 65 to 75 ft below existing grade.
+The casing was advanced adjacent to the sinkhole and alongside the existing utility to approximately 65 to 75 ft below the existing grade.
 Low mobility grout was injected in 1 to 2-ft stages as the casing was extracted to the top of the treatment zone at approximately 35 ft below grade.
 Following the grouting program, wastewater flow was successfully restored and the road reopened to the public.